-Each year, an e-mail notification is sent to all enrolled students, faculty, and staff providing the website address to access this report.
-Copies of this report may also be obtained at the Campus Safety Office at 88 Hamilton St., or by calling 315-228-7333.
-All prospective students and employees are informed during the application process about the report's existence and the website address where the report can be found www.colgate.edu/campussafety.
+This report is sent annually via email to all enrolled students, faculty, and staff.
+Physical copies of this report may also be obtained at the Campus Safety Department at 88 Hamilton Street, or by calling 315-228-7333.
+During the application process, all prospective students and employees are also made aware of the report and provided with a website address where they can access the report: Annual Security and Fire Safety Report.